atimpone/aws-foundation-journey/content/01-dev/02-build-the-environment/03-set-up-aws-platform-access-controls.md

 2. Open the file and replace all occurrences of **`acme`** with a reference to your own organization's identifier.

 {{% notice tip %}}
 **Infrastructure as Code (IaC) Opportunity:** Since you've just modified "code" that represents an important security policy for your AWS environment, it's a best practice to manage that source code file in a version control system such as a Git repository and control who can modify this file moving forward.
-If your organization is not already using Git-based version control, see the [Fast Follow Capabilities]({{< relref "02-fast-follow" >}}) for assistance on how to get started using Git-based version control.
+If your organization is not already using Git-based version control, see the [Development Fast Follow Capabilities]({{< relref "02-dev-fast-follow" >}}) for assistance on how to get started using Git-based version control.
 {{% /notice %}}

 ### Create Permission Set in AWS SSO